Do you ever wonder how decorators make painting a house look easy?

 THIS IS YOUR HOUSE!
 YOUR MOST VALUABLE ASSET!

-We don’t mind and we are always very sympathetic, after all everyone needs to save a bit of money here and there nowadays but cutting costs on home improvements will come back and bite you one day I assure you!
+We don’t mind and we are always very sympathetic, after all everyone needs to save a bit of money here and there nowadays but cutting costs on house painting will come back and bite you one day I assure you!

 Don’t worry, and don’t hide away, we have compiled a few tips to help you avoid the embarrassment of messing up your home painting project this year!

-What if you, yourself want to have a go at painting?
+What if you, yourself want to have a go at house painting?

-We bring some tips and tricks today, direct from the tradesman’s mouth, so hopefully you can say the above phrase with a smile on your face, and not, crying your eyes out.
+We bring some tips and tricks today, direct from the decorator’s mouth, so hopefully you can say the above phrase with a smile on your face, and not, crying your eyes out.

-Here are some trade tips and tricks for successful home painting.
+Here are some trade tips and tricks for successful house painting.

 Our five most popular successful decorating tips!